AtryFox/backup-rotation.py/README.md

 2. Test the script and your configuration.

-		python3 backup-rotation.py [path to your config.json]
+		python3 backup-rotation.py -c [path to your config.json]

 3. Add a cronjob, so the script runs daily.